-We draw attention to Note 1 of the consolidated financial statements, which indicates that as at March 31, 2022, the Company had working capital of \$1,724,253 and an accumulated deficit of \$11,781,303 and expects to incur further losses in its business.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company has working capital of \$686,836 and an accumulated deficit of \$14,182,248, and the Company expects to incur further losses in the development of its business.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.